-- 3 tbsp Italian flat leaf parsley, chopped
+- 3 tablespoon Italian flat leaf parsley chopped

 - In a medium bowl, mix ground turkey, egg, bread crumbs, onion, and seasoning

-- Form tukey mixture into balls, about 16 balls
+- Form turkey mixture into balls, about 16 balls

-- Spread meatballs on baking sheet without crowding
+- Spread meatballs on the baking sheet without crowding

 - Bake 30 minutes, turning halfway through

 - Remove from oven and in a bowl, toss meatballs with hot sauce until coated

 - Arrange on a serving dish and garnish with parsley